Taliban claims Afghan gun attack on two American troops, top U.S. general unhurt

 Breaking News Emails

-PESHAWAR, Pakistan — The top U.S. and NATO commander in Afghanistan, Gen. Scott Miller, escaped injury during a Taliban-claimed shooting Thursday, but two American troops were wounded.
+PESHAWAR, Pakistan — The top U.S. and NATO commander in Afghanistan, Gen. Scott Miller, escaped injury during a Taliban-claimed gun attack Thursday, but three Americans were wounded.

-The police chief of the southern province of Kandahar, General Abdul Raziq, was killed.
+The police chief of the southern province of Kandahar, Gen. Abdul Raziq, was killed.

 A senior official said Raziq was shot in the back by one of the Kandahar governor’s own elite guards following a high-level security meeting at the governor’s compound.

-Note: CORRECTION (Oct 18, 2018, 12:15 p.m.
-ET): A previous version of this article misstated how many members of the American armed forces were wounded in the attack.
-It was one; two other Americans who were wounded were a civilian and a contractor.